 Our first master was David Wooster, later hero of the French and Indian War and the Revolutionary War.
 He had gathered a group of Masons in New Haven together to petition for a charter.
 The other charter members appear to have been Samuel Mansfield, John Eliot, Nathan Whiting, Elihu Lyman and Jehiel Tuttle (in whose tavern the first meetings where held).
 It is not known for sure where these men were made Masons, but it is thought that David Wooster was raised in England in 1745/6 after transporting a cartel ship of troops and prisoners after the battle of Louisburg.
 Four of the founders of Old Hiram were from Ivy League colleges: Wooster, Whiting and Lyman from Yale and Eliot from Harvard.

 Hiram Lodge was originally known as the Lodge at New Haven and was carried on the rolls of the Grand Lodge of England as Lodge #143.
 The name Hiram was first used by the lodge in a communication to the Provincial Grand Lodge in April, 1773.
 This letter noted that the lodge had sixty members at the time.
 The lodge first met in taverns but was soon meeting in purpose built lodge rooms from the Union School and Tontine Hotel, to the now demolished building on Chapel and Union Streets.
-In the 20th century it even had its own building that stands at 234 Crown Street.
+In the 20th century it even had its own building that stood at 234 Crown Street.
 In 1927, it moved with many other Masonic bodies to our current location at 285 Whitney Avenue.